HIGHLIGHTS

 The Honor Pad X8b is a decent tablet, but it is hard to get fully excited about it.
 The massive 10,100mAh battery and the large 11-inch screen are genuinely great for the price, and for someone who just wants a big screen for Netflix and YouTube, it does the job well enough.

 But the Snapdragon 680 is where it starts to fall apart for me.
 At this price, you are essentially paying for a big screen and a big battery, and not much else.
-The Redmi Pad 2 offers a more capable chip at a similar price and offers a similar viewing experience as the Pad X8b.
+The Redmi Pad 2 offers a more capable chip at a lower price and offers a similar viewing experience.

 That said, if your priority is a big screen tablet with long battery life for casual use, and you are not too bothered about performance, the Pad X8b is not a bad pick.
 Just do not expect it to do much beyond media consumption.